How a text editor built on process isolation and preemptive concurrency actually works.

 sequenceDiagram

-participant FE as Frontend<br/>(Swift, GTK4, or Zig)
+participant FE as Frontend<br/>(Swift or Go TUI)

-participant PM as Port.Manager
+participant PM as Frontend.Manager

 participant Ed as Editor